 Kip was also a wonderful friend to Bill W. He volunteered at Remann Hall, the Juvenile Detention Center in Tacoma, focusing on helping youth affected by alcoholism.
 At the time of his death Kip had been sober for over 29 years, an accomplishment that made those who knew him very proud.

 Clifton Coy is preceded in death by his parents, Edwin and Bessie Lou Coy, and his brother and sister-in-law Ed and Pat Coy, and brothers-in-law Donald Weber, Jim Wolfe and Bud Binam.
 Kip is survived by his wife, Sharon Coy, his three children Kimberly (Bob Adolfson) Coy, Stephanie Coren, and Michael (Stephanie) Coy, his sisters Molly Wolfe, Marny Weber, Maudie (Larry) Carlson, Mabel Binam, Maretta (Larry) Hiegel, and his seven grandchildren Meagan (Nick) Weiland, Kyle Adolfson, Sam Coren, Emily Coren, Claire Coren, Jack

 Coy, and Jeff Coy.

 Nicholas Sparks once said Alzheimer’s “is a thief of hearts and souls and memories.”
 We are comforted to know that Kip has now regained all that was once taken and is now regaling those in heaven with his famous stories.

 In lieu of flowers, we ask that those interested please donate to the Alzheimer’s Association in Kip’s name.

-To send flowers to Clifton "Kip" Coy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Clifton "Kip" Coy, please visit our floral store.